-Five killed as cargo train explodes in Bulgaria
+Death toll in Bulgarian cargo train explosion climbs to seven

 An 18-year-old man has died of his wounds in the hospital in the northern town of Shumen, a hospital official said.

 Some 200 firemen are putting out the fires and are cooling the derailed tanks to avoid further blasts.
-Rescue teams are searching for survivors in houses near the train lines.
+Rescue teams, including sniffer dogs, are searching for survivors in houses near the train lines.

 "I helped take out six people under the ruins.
 Three were dead, three alive.
 There are no houses left standing near the incident - within 300 meters from the railways," said Stefan Stefanov, who lives in Hitrino.